College Bulletin - Course Catalog

 Intercollegiate Athletics:

 The Intercollegiate Athletics Program is comprehensive, including varsity with teams in 22 different sports: 10 for men and 12 for women.
-Members of Swarthmore College intercollegiate athletic teams are eligible to earn 2 PE units per traditional season of competition as awarded by the Head Coach.
+Swarthmore College intercollegiate athletic team members are eligible to earn 2 PE units per traditional season of competition as awarded by the Head Coach.
 PE credit is awarded after the completion of the traditional season.
 No PE credit is awarded for non-traditional seasons, ie. spring soccer.

 Club Sports: